M Idioms

 make a clean sweep of (something)

-- do something completely or thoroughly
+- to do or win something completely or thoroughly

 The new political party made a clean sweep of the large cities during the election.